-2020 Campus Safety and Security Survey
+2021 Campus Safety and Security Survey

-Institution: Main Campus (171225001) Screening Questions
+Institution: Main Campus (171225001) User ID: C1712251

+Screening Questions

 Please answer these questions carefully.
-The answers you provide will determine which screens you will be asked to complete for this data collection.
+The answers you provide will determine which screens yo be asked to complete for this data collection.
 1. Does your institution provide On-campus Student Housing Facilities?

-- No. - Yes.
+No. Yes.
 (If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)

-Number of On-campus Student Housing Facilities:

-2. Does your institution have any noncampus buildings or properties?

-- ⊖ Yes - No

-3. Have you combined statistics that you received from the local or state police with your institution statistics for this report?
+Number of On-campus Student Housing Facilities: 2.
+Does your institution have any noncampus buildings or properties? ○ Yes No 3.
+Have you combined statistics that you received from the local or state police with your institution statistics for this report?
 If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.

-- Yes.
-Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities. - No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
+Yes.
+Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
+No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.

-User ID: C1712251

-- Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. - Not available.
-We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.
+0 Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.